Human Liver Anatomy, Function, Location, Parts & Diseases

 As a part of special care of liver, you need to eliminate the risk factors for liver disease.
 Here follows a brief description of some of the common risk factors.

 Alcohol is the leading cause of liver disease in many parts of the world.
 Next comes the turn of hepatitis C and B virus infection.
 More than two drinks per day in women and more than three drinks per day in men can increase the risk of alcoholic liver disease.

-Recreational Drug Use:
+Recreational Drug Use

 Everything that the nature has created has some benefits.
-But, its excessive use can prove to be problematic.
+But, its excessive and unwanted use can prove to be problematic.
 Smoking, recreational use of marijuana and snorting cocaine are potential risk factors for liver disease.

 The levels of lipids and lipoproteins in the blood may get abnormally high.
 This is the condition of hyperlipidemia.
 Such a condition increases the possibility for liver to suffer from a disease.

-Exposure to Affected Blood:
+Exposure to Affected Blood

 Blood transfusion is the process of putting new blood into the body of an individual.
-The reason for getting blood transfusion is that the recipient’s body is unable to synthesize sufficient quality or quantity of the blood.
+The reason for getting blood transfusion is the recipient’s body is unable to synthesize sufficient quality or quantity of the blood.